The CIO's Guide to Master Data Management Consulting

 • Full Enterprise Multi-Domain Implementation: $750,000+.
 This is a large-scale transformation program that integrates multiple master data domains across the enterprise.

 Key cost drivers include the number of source systems, the initial data quality, and the complexity of the business rules for survivorship.
-Most organizations see a clear return on this investment within 18-24 months.
+Most organizations see a return within roughly two years of go-live.

 Should we use an on-premises or cloud MDM solution?

-For nearly all use cases, a cloud-native SaaS MDM platform is the superior choice.
-Cloud platforms offer faster time-to-value, lower TCO, better scalability, and seamless integration with modern data stacks like Snowflake and Databricks.
+For nearly all use cases, a cloud-native SaaS MDM platform is the better choice: faster time-to-value, lower total cost of ownership, better scalability, and direct integration with modern data stacks like Snowflake and Databricks.

-On-premises solutions are only viable for organizations with extreme data residency requirements or security policies that prohibit cloud usage.
-This choice comes with significant trade-offs: higher capital expenditure, longer implementation cycles, and a permanent need for a specialized internal team to manage the infrastructure.
-If your data ecosystem lives in AWS, Azure, or GCP, a cloud MDM platform is the logical, future-proof decision.
+On-premises solutions are only worth considering for organizations with strict data residency requirements or security policies that prohibit cloud usage, and that choice comes with real trade-offs: higher capital expenditure, longer implementation cycles, and a permanent need for a specialized internal team to run the infrastructure.
+If your data ecosystem already lives in AWS, Azure, or GCP, a cloud MDM platform is the straightforward choice.

 Peter Korpak · Chief Analyst & Founder